Caleydo/caleydo-doc/loading.md

 In the example here, we have loaded a file that contains two groupings.
 You can choose which grouping of the file to load by checking or unchecking the columns.

-You can specify a "Grouping Name" for each grouping.
-If you choose "Use Grouping Names from Header Row", yaou can specify a row within the header rows of the file, which contains the grouping names (highlighted in green).
+You can specify a "Grouping Name" for each grouping which will later be used to name the perspective.
+If you choose "Use Grouping Names from Header Row", you can specify a row within the header rows of the file, which contains the grouping names (highlighted in green).
 Alternatively, you can choose "Use Custom Grouping names" to directly enter the name of individual groupings within a special row of the preview table.

-You can add an arbitrary number of groupings.
+These namese will be the names of the perspectives, which you can also change later.

 Once you press finish the dataset will be loaded and Caleydo will be started.
-First you will see a map of the datasets loaded and the open views.

 Adding Datasets and Groupings at runtime
 -------------